A few words about genealogy and heraldry....

 Some enterprising families even had their own ‘fake’ coats of arms created for them.
 As these coats of arms were not authorised by the College of Arms they have no official recognition.

 Similarly, and with the exception of some of the more unusual family names, simply sharing a surname does not automatically indicate a familial connection.
-Hereditary surnames in England evolved following the Norman Conquest in 1066.
+Hereditary surnames in England evolved following the Norman Conquest of 1066.
 Initially these surnames were flexible and changeable.
 Often a surname originated in the occupation of its owner – names such as Butcher, Baker, and Thatcher have these roots.
 A surname can also be related to its original bearer’s nickname or appearance.

 Another type of surname derived from the father’s (or in some cases mother’s) first name – potentially resulting in a different surname for each generation.
 The tradition of a child taking the first name of their father or mother as their surname was carried on in some parts of Wales until the nineteenth century.
 There are examples of some Welsh families where each son had a different surname - having used their father’s first name, their father’s surname and the mother’s first name respectively.
 This of course can make research rather challenging!